Predictive Analytics: Why it Matters

 Predicting your customers’ activity would sound almost magical, but it is possible using predictive analytics.

-In the recent years, big data has become a significant focus point for businesses.
+In recent years, big data has become a significant focus point for businesses.
 Gathering massive amounts of data is now routine for most of us.
 It’s not a question of whether or not it is important to collect information on your customers.
 The key points that should come to mind are the type of data to collect and analyse, and from there, the process to predict consumer behaviour based on patterns and trends derived from the data.
 Predictive analytics is on the rise, and now everyone can benefit from it.

 What is predictive analytics?